 There are two main types of Salesforce testing: Salesforce Functional Testing and Salesforce UAT Testing.

 Salesforce Functional Testing

-The ultimate goal of Salesforce functional testing is to make sure you have something that definitely works and hasn’t broken anything that already exists.
+The ultimate goal of Salesforce functional testing is to make sure you have something that works–and nothing has broken that already exists.
 This testing can take many forms.

 Salesforce UAT Testing

 Once functional testing has been completed, you’re ready for User Acceptance Testing.
 Here, a tester works through different processes, using the new functionality in a real-world business case.
 Thus, verifying the user is seeing only the elements they need to see.